simon-brooke/gossip/README.md

 # gossip

-A Clojure library designed to ... well, that part is up to you.
+Exploratory code towards understanding the propagation of news in a large game world; see [The Spread of Knowledge in a Large Game World][The spread of knowledge in a large game world] and [Of pigeons, and long distance messaging in a game world][http://blog.journeyman.cc/2013/10/of-pigeons-and-long-distance-messaging.html][.

 ## Usage

-FIXME
+Doesn't work at all yet.

 ## License

-Copyright © 2014 FIXME
+Copyright © 2015 Simon Brooke

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.